sarah1giordano/Data-Visualization-Portfolio/visualizing-government-debt.md

 4) I changed every line in the chart to be gray with the exception of Japan and Greece.
 I used red for Japan as a bright color to draw the eye and also an indicator of something potentially bad.
 I used orange for Greece as it is near red on the color wheel, and Greece is the next closest in debt to GDP ratio to Japan.
 I tested using a desaturated red/pink instead, but I found that this almost indicated that the lines were related or different values of a similar category.
 Greece and Japan are completely separate categories, so I wanted to make sure their colors were distinct enough from each other.

-This decluttered the line chart a lot, but was too ambiguous.
+This decluttered the line chart, but was too ambiguous.
 To help emphasize the message, I added labels for Japan and Greece with the most recent debt to GDP ratio in the dataset and used the color of their lines for these labels.
 I also added a label in gray for the rest of the lines to convey that these were other countries at a similar end of the debt to GDP spectrum.
 I chose to use one label for these lines rather than a separate label for each line because the point of the visual wasn't, for example, to be able to follow Austria's specific ratio over time; it was to compare Japan to others on the high end of the spectrum.
 My goal here was to provide context for the visual while not introducing too much clutter.

 Finally, I added a reference line at 200% on the y axis.
 While the gap between Japan and the next closest countries was clear, I wanted to make it especially clear that Japan was in a league of its own and that no one had crossed the debt ratio that they had yet.

-Overall, I'm not sure that this line graph conveys the OECD data any better than the bar chart or heat map; it simply conveys a different story.
-The advantages of the line graph were being able to tell a clearer story of a particular country over time.
-The heat map we created has information overload if you wanted to just focus on Japan, and seeing a trendline, compared to slight changes in shade or color, was an easier way to see the degree of difference between Japan and others.
-The heat map, however, was able to capture a lot more information than the line graph.
-Using the heat map, I get a better understanding of changes in national debt to GDP ratio overtime overall, with the added benefit of the opportunity to explore the exact values for different countries if I wished to dig in further.
-The heat map more effectively tells the story of increasing national debt to GDP ratio within the dataset overtime than my line chart does, for example, and still tells me that Japan has a national debt to GDP ratio of 238.7 in 2018.
-The original bar chart from OECD does a good job of showing extremes, but only at a specific timepoint (and the version from OECD, at least, does not have all the labels necessary to interpret every bar).
-If the story I wanted to tell was focused on a specific year, a bar chart would have been a better pick.